Charleston Property Managers Talk About Mold (Part 2 of 2)

-- sunlight – the sun's ultraviolet rays will kill mold spores
+- Sunlight: The sun's ultraviolet rays will kill mold spores effectively.

-- using building materials that are non-porous – this will prevent any saturation of water and often remove the mold's source of nutrition
+- Non-porous materials: This will prevent any saturation of water and often remove the mold's source of nutrition.

-- dehumidifiers – reduces the room's ambient moisture
+- Dehumidifiers: These reduce the room's ambient moisture.

-- household cleansers – simply killing the mold with a biocide is not sufficient because the toxins harmful to humans still exist even when the mold is dead.
+- Household cleansers: Simply killing mold with a biocide is not sufficient; the toxins harmful to humans still exist even when the mold is dead.
 The proper removal method is to use a cleaning solution that will physically remove the mold.
 Many commercial cleaners designed for mold removal will include a fungicide.

-- a respirator (either half-face or full-face) with removable cartridges – Be careful that you purchase the correct size for your face and follow the instructions when installing the cartridges, or the respirator will be ineffective.
+- A respirator: You'll need either half-face or full-face model with removable cartridges.
+Be careful that you purchase the correct size for your face and follow the instructions when installing the cartridges, or the respirator will be ineffective.

-- removable cartridges – with a minimum rating of P-100, preferably with an active carbon element.
+- Removable cartridges: You'll need a minimum rating of P-100, preferably with an active carbon element.

 When the cleanup is complete, all debris, removed building materials, and contaminating furnishings/belongings should be placed into closed containers or construction-grade impervious bags.
 These items can be thrown away just as any other regular construction waste.